 If you attend the following community recycling centres you will be asked for proof that you live in one of the 11 district or boroughs in Surrey:

-- Camberley - Residents from Bracknell Forest and Wokingham will no longer be able to use this site.
+- Camberley (Residents from Bracknell Forest and Wokingham are no longer able to use this site)

 - Your driving licence